jdstone/Blat_Front-end/README.md

  - **UseDefaultFromEmailAddress:** use the specified "DefaultFromEmailAddress" value (true/false)
  - **DefaultFromEmailAddress:** set the value for use as the From email address (ex: jack@smith.com)
  - **DisableFromEmailAddressField:** Disables the From email address field text box (true = disabled/false = enabled)

+Also, create a `contacts.lst` file with first/last names and email addresses, and the emails will autocomplete as you type into the Recipient field.
+See the included `contacts.lst` file.